anthill/blog/_posts/02-12-2014-how-tiny-ants-solve-big-problems.markdown

 On the edges representing the letters, we've put high-class honey.
 See what happens!

+And this kind of collective intelligence can be found in many swarm like colony.
+[A recent article](http://physics.aps.org/articles/v7/120) studies fly swarms with statistical physics tools.
+The results are impressive: a swarm is in not as chaotic as it looks like and is always near a transition point between grouped movement and anarchy.
+There is a reason for this:

+"If the system is too ordered, it cannot adapt or respond to change in its environment; if it is too disordered, the response may not be strong enough."

 We are not entomologists, so we're not really here to discuss insects.
 But what does strike us and what we want to share, is this vision: ***so much can be achieved with good collaboration***.